lennardschober/ml-projects/README.md

 - Task: Generate images that mimic handwritten digits.
 - Dataset: MNIST digits.
 - Technologies: Tensorflow/Keras.
+---

+### Portrait Colorization
+This project uses a deep learning model to colorize grayscale portraits, leveraging a U-Net Generator and a PatchGAN Discriminator.
+The architecture is inspired by Pix2Pix, optimized to work in the La*b* color space, enabling the model to hallucinate only the color channels while preserving the structural integrity of the grayscale input.

+The model underwent two training phases:
+1. Pretraining on 100k images for 20 epochs using a combination of L1 and adversarial loss.
+2. Fine-tuning on 500k images for 5 epochs with adversarial loss only.

+The training datasets include FFHQ, CelebA-HQ, and Synthetic Faces High Quality (SFHQ), resized to 256x256 for uniformity.

+#### Key Features:
+- Model: U-Net Generator + PatchGAN Discriminator.
+- Loss Function: L1 + adversarial loss (pretraining), adversarial loss (fine-tuning).
+- Dataset: Over 525,000 images from FFHQ, CelebA-HQ, and SFHQ.
+- Technologies: TensorFlow/Keras.
+---

 ### Coming soon
+---

 ## Contributing
 Contributions to this repository are highly encouraged!
 Whether it's improving existing models, adding new projects, or fixing bugs, your input is valuable.
 To contribute: